Treedent/rt_pages_tree_icons/Documentation/Configuration/Index.rst

 =============

 Just install the extension via the extension manager.
 Then, the Pages treeview icon changer module is ready to use.
+Or install it with composer :
+composer require syradev/rt_pages_tree_icons:4.1.2